ColteRodriguez/PixLab/README.md

 ### AutoCompleteApp <a name="AutoCompleteApp"></a>

 #### Description
-A tkinter dependecy udes to display options of annotations in the annotation window to keep naming consistent.
+A tkinter dependecy used to display options of annotations in the annotation window to keep naming consistent.
 Instance vars:

         self.parent: tkinter window (typically an instance of tk.TopLevel) self.options: String[] of options